Pearson Chi-squared Conditional Randomization Test: Parameter-free PCR test

 As we showed in Theorem \ref{thm: chi^2-CI-size}, any choice of $L$ results in a test with type I error control; however different choices of $L$ gives different statistical powers.
 A natural approach is to run the PCR test multiple times, each time with a different value of $L$, and then `pick' the one that results in the smallest (most significant) $p$-value.
 However, this approach clearly violates the validity of the reported $p$-value, as we should account for the `cherry-picking'.
 Also, note that the obtained $p$-values (with different choices of $L$) are dependent as they are constructed from a common data set.
 To properly combine the $p$-values, we use the Bonferroni's method.
 Algorithm \ref{algorithm: model-xz-simes} describes this idea and presents a parameter-free version of Algorithm \ref{algorithm: model-xz}.
+The next theorem follows readily from Theorem \ref{thm: chi^2-CI-size} along with union bounding for the Bonferroni's correction.